-Front spring heights may be affected if rear spring height varies more than $\frac{3}{4}$ inch on one side as compared with other side.
+The height of the car may be affected if rear spring height varies more than $\frac{3}{4}$ inch on one side as compared with other side.
 To check this, measure vertical distance from top of rear spring main leaf to underside of frame side rail on both sides of car.
-If these distances differ by more than $\frac{3}{4}$ inch, this is an indication that one of rear springs should be replaced.
-This condition could be due to a bent frame kick-up or an incorrectly welded spring saddle.
+If these distances differ by more than $\frac{3}{4}$ inch, this is an indication that one of rear springs may need to be replaced.
+This condition could also be due to a bent frame kickup or an incorrectly welded spring saddle.